How to Make a Freedom of Information Act

 FOIA Staff will inform you whether we will expedite your request within 10 days from the date of your request for expedited processing.
 If your request is denied, you will be provided appeal rights to the SEC's Office of the General Counsel.

 If a determination is made to release records to you, you may arrange to inspect the records at the SEC Headquarters in Washington, DC or, in certain cases, at a regional or district office, or you may ask that a copy be made and sent to you at $0.24 per page, in accordance with the schedule of fees in 17 CFR 200.80(e).

-Commercial requesters must pay all fees associated with the search, review, and duplication of records, except for the first one-half hour of search and review.
+Commercial requesters must pay all fees associated with the search, review, and duplication of records.
 Educational institutions, representatives of the news media, and non-commercial scientific institutions must pay for duplication only, except for the first 100 pages.
 All others must pay for search and duplication, except for the first 100 pages and the first two hours of search.

-The rate for search and review is $8.00 or $14.00 per half hour depending on the grade of the staff doing the work, as indicated in the schedule of fees.
-If necessary, we will get your written authorization when the search or review, or both, will exceed $28.00.
+The rate for search and review will be assessed in quarter-hour increments, as indicated in the schedule of fees.
+If necessary, we will obtain your written authorization when the search or review, or both, will exceed $28.00.

 The FOIA permits a waiver of fees if release of the records is in the public interest because it (a) is likely to contribute significantly to public understanding of SEC operations or activities and (b) is not primarily in the requester's commercial interest.
 The U.S. Department of Justice, which provides guidance on FOIA compliance throughout the federal government, sets out six points for agencies to consider when deciding whether to grant a fee waiver.